Keren Leshem

 CEO Keren Leshem spoke to CTech about how OCON is pioneering painless and effective IUDs for women and addressing prevalent women's health issues like endometriosis and uterine fibroids

 The Modiin-based OCON Therapeutics began with the simple idea that women should have access to effective and reliable IUDs (intrauterine devices) that fit their anatomy without being subjected to immense pain and discomfort.
-This may not sound like a fairly obvious notion but, even in 2023 there are a limited number of options that satisfy this criteria.
+This may sound like a fairly obvious notion but even in 2023, there are a limited number of options that satisfy this criteria.
 A traditional IUD, which is a T-shaped device, is known for its invasive and often highly painful insertion as well as recovery period, so much so that some gynecologists have advocated for offering a localized anesthesia to patients.

-In contrast, OCON’s Ballerine, a non-hormonal IUB (Intrauterine Ball), is a small (about one third the size of a typical IUD) flexical spherical-shaped design.
+In contrast, OCON’s Ballerine, a non-hormonal IUB (Intrauterine Ball), is a small (about one third the size of a typical IUD), flexible and spherical-shaped design.
 It was designed by gynecologist Dr. Ilan Baram in 2008, who had the innovative idea to design the IUD’s shape, size and material specifically for the female anatomy: round without any sharp edges, not made of stiff plastic and smaller to better fit the uterine cavity.
 Not only does this solve the issues that can arise with traditional IUDs such as malposition and perforation, but it results in a brief, and painless insertion and recovery for patients.

 1 View gallery